-My graphic design journal features images from my design journal, articles about design, marketing, and small business, as well as case studies.
-Take a peek behind the scenes of my life as a freelance graphic designer, and see my creative process.
-I’ve been a graphic designer for the past 8 years, and I’ve also owned a few different side-hustle business over this time.
-Over the years I have learnt a lot about design, business and marketing, and I love to share my knowledge with you here.
+My graphic design blog features images from my design journal, articles about design, marketing, and small business, as well as case studies.
+Take a peek behind the scenes of my life as a freelance print designer, and see my creative process.

 Do you have a side-hustle?
 Maybe your business IS your side hustle.
 And you know what?
 That is totally OK!